hnvakil/comprobo_warmup/README.md

 //maybe viz for person follow @hnvakil

 ### Obstacle Avoidance
-@hnvakil

 We kept our obstacle avoidance behavior pretty simple, and followed the "potential fields" example in the project description.
 We started by taking a Lidar scan, then doing some preliminary filtering by setting any reading less than 0.1m or greater than 4m to 200m - large enough the later algorithm would essentially ignore it.
 Once we'd filtered the data, we took each distance reading and corresponding angle measurement, and used trigonometry to find an "x" and "y" weight for each reading.
 A smaller distance reading resulted in a larger "pressure" in the opposite direction, and adding up all the pressures gave us a "direction of least resistance".
 We had the robot turn towards that direction, and once it was within a few degrees of that heading, start driving forward.
 Since we checked the desired direction every time our run_loop ran, if we overshot we'd immediately stop and start turning towards the next direction of least resistance.
 In practice, this ended up with the robot slightly overshooting the point furthest from obstacles, and slowly driving around that point, overshooting each time.

 We didn't incorporate a "goal direction" like we could have, for the sake of time.
 To add that, we'd have to implement odometry to an extend we hadn't before, which would take a significantly increased time input.
-However, we feel we have the concept down from the robotics unit of QEA2.
+However, we feel we have the concept of positive and negative potential fields pretty well understood from the robotics unit of QEA2.

 ## Finite State Machine
 @allybbell